minodisk/bigquery-runner/CONTRIBUTING.md

 # Contributing Guide

-First, this VS Code extension is responsible for the following as it relates to BigQuery:
+First, this VSCode extension is responsible for the following as it relates to BigQuery:

 - Dry-run the query
 - Run the query
+- Feedback errors to the editor
 - Display the results of the query
+- Limited static analysis of queries
+  - For finding query parameters

 And it does not do the following:

 - Syntax highlighting
 - Static analysis of queries
+  - For other than finding query parameters

 ## Issues